 Dr. Jennifer Richter is an Assistant Professor in the School of Social Transformation and the Consortium of Science, Policy and Outcomes.
 She has also been an instructor in the Mary Lou Fulton Teachers College, working with preservice teachers on the topic of sustainability.
 Her research interests are at the intersections of science and society, and how federal policies are enacted locally.
 Specifically, she focuses on nuclear energy and waste policies and how they affect small communities in America’s “nuclear corridor” in southeastern New Mexico.
 By examining how science and technology policies collide with local expectations and understandings of environment and economy, Dr. Richter explores the different scales of nuclear technologies and policies.

-Catharyn is a Graduate Research Associate in ASU’s Mary Lou Fulton Teachers College pursuing a PhD in Learning, Literacies, and Technologies.
+Catharyn is an Assistant Professor of Educational Technology in the Department of Advanced Studies at CSU Stanislaus.
 As a former High School teacher, Catharyn has a passion for developing engaging and challenging learning experiences and for working with teachers.
 She is committed to sustainability education, and even found a way to integrate it in to the High School Spanish courses she taught.
-Catharyn’s research explores how teachers teach and learn with emerging technologies.
-Recently, she is exploring digital storytelling as a way for pre-service teachers to engage with complex sustainability ideas by integrating narrative story and video technology.
+Catharyn’s research explores how teachers teach and learn with emerging online technologies.
+In one line of research with ASU’s Sustainability Science Education Project, she has explored digital storytelling as a way for pre-service teachers to engage with complex sustainability ideas by integrating narrative story and video technology.